IAS Authorization via AMS beta

 ASSIGN ROLE Reader;

 Given the expressiveness of DCL, the Authorization Management Service (AMS) is the natural choice when your application requires instance-based authorization that exceeds the capabilities of the standard instance-based CDS conditions.
-AMS supports exclusively role-based authorization, as well as a mix of instance-based and role-based authorization equally well.
+AMS supports exclusively role-based authorization, as well as a mix of instance-based and role-based authorization.

 The AMS integration for defining advanced instance-based authorization rules has recently received a redesign in close collaboration with CAP.
 There will be detailed documentation soon.